etruyj/blackpearl/README.md

 #### Commands:

-	--access_key	BlackPearl access key for the desired user. (-a) also works.
+	--access-key	BlackPearl access key for the desired user. (-a) also works.
 	--debug		Messages and commands are printed to the shell.
 	--ds3		specifiy the path to the ds3_java_cli.
 Omit final /.
 Example: path/to/bin
 	--endpoint	BlackPearl data IP address. (-e) also works.